replikativ/konserve-s3/README.md

 text or code files.
 Alternatively you can provide the credentials in the `s3-spec` as `:access-key` and `:secret`.

-## Commercial support

-We are happy to provide commercial support with [lambdaforge](https://lambdaforge.io).
-If you are interested in a particular feature, please let us know.

 ## License

-Copyright © 2023 Christian Weilbach
+Copyright © 2023-2026 Christian Weilbach

 Licensed under Eclipse Public License (see [LICENSE](LICENSE)).